Conservatoire de Paris: Bourbon restoration

-The Conservatory Instrument Museum, founded in 1861, was formed from the instrument collection of Louis Clapisson.
-The French music historian Gustave Chouquet became the curator of the museum in 1871 and did much to expand and upgrade the collection.
+In 1853, the rues du Conservatoire and Sainte-Cécile were cut through the parts of the site which were formerly part of the Menus-Plaisirs, isolating the Conservatoire to its own site.
+A new entrance and façade faced the rue du Conservatoire.

 Franco-Prussian War and the Third Republic

 In the Franco-Prussian War, during the siege of Paris (September 1870 – January 1871), the Conservatory was used as a hospital.
-On 13 May 1871, the day after Auber's death, the leaders of the Paris Commune appointed Francisco Salvador-Daniel as the director – however Daniel was shot and killed ten days later by the troops of the French Army.
+On 13 May 1871, the day after Auber's death, the leaders of the Paris Commune appointed Francisco Salvador-Daniel as the director.
+Daniel was shot to death ten days later by troops of the French Army.
 He was replaced by Ambroise Thomas, who remained in the post until 1896.
-Thomas's rather conservative directorship was vigorously criticized by many of the students, notably Claude Debussy.
+Thomas's rather conservative directorship was vigorously criticized by many of the students, including Claude Debussy.

 During this period César Franck was ostensibly the organ teacher, but was actually giving classes in composition.
 His classes were attended by several students who were later to become important composers, including Ernest Chausson, Guy Ropartz, Guillaume Lekeu, Charles Bordes, and Vincent d'Indy.

 Théodore Dubois succeeded Thomas after the latter's death in 1896.
 Professors included Charles-Marie Widor, Gabriel Fauré, and Charles Lenepveu for composition, Alexandre Guilmant for organ, Paul Taffanel for flute, and Louis Diémer for piano.

-Gabriel Fauré

 Lenepveu had been expected to succeed Dubois as director, but after the "Affaire Ravel" in 1905, Ravel's teacher Gabriel Fauré became director.
 Le Courrier Musical (15 June 1905) wrote: "Gabriel Fauré is an independent thinker: that is to say, there is much we can expect from him, and it is with joy that we welcome his nomination."

 Fauré appointed forward-thinking representatives (such as Debussy, Paul Dukas, and André Messager) to the governing council, loosened restrictions on repertoire, and added conducting and music history to the courses of study.
 Widor's composition students during this period included Darius Milhaud, Arthur Honegger, and Germaine Tailleferre.
 Other students included Lili Boulanger and Nadia Boulanger.
 New to the staff were Alfred Cortot for piano and Eugène Gigout for organ.

-The modern era

-The Conservatory moved to facilities at 14 rue de Madrid in 1911.